2019 Rugby World Cup: All Blacks v Italy clash cancelled - reports

 In an email to rights holding broadcasters – including NZME's Radio Sport and Newstalk ZB – World Rugby says the typhoon is due to hit Tokyo, Yokohama and City of Toyota areas.

-Games in those cities over the weekend include England v France, Japan v Samoa and All Blacks v Italy.
+Games in those cities over the weekend include England v France, Japan v Scotland and All Blacks v Italy.

 "World Rugby has been exploring every possible contingency within a complex and rapidly-evolving environment to ensure a fair opportunity for all matches to be played," the email said.

-"Team and pubic safety is the primary consideration and no decision will be made that endangers safety.
+"Team and public safety is the primary consideration and no decision will be made that endangers safety.

 "By tomorrow morning, World Rugby is confident that they will have accurate information to make an informed decision regarding impact."